VCATconsulting/vcat-posts-at-google-maps/readme.txt

 - The current version uses an own sql-table to store and retrieve the GeoData.
 - The global settings can be set on an own dashboard page.
 - The Plugin ships a backend widget for entering the data on a post or page which can even be edited on the QuickEdit screen.
-- There are two shorcodes (1) to embed a large map with all posts/pages as markers and (2) a mini-map with the current one as marker.
+- There are two shortcodes (1) to embed a large map with all posts/pages as markers and (2) a mini-map with the current one as marker.

 Planned Features: